Makireddyvighnesh/Graph-RAG/README.md

     *   **Average Exact Match (EM): 0.0000**
     *   **Average F1 Score: 0.2818**

-## Challenges Encountered

-During the implementation of this project, the main challenge encountered was related to network connectivity issues.
-Specifically, there were repeated timeouts when attempting to download the `spacy` model.
-This was resolved by increasing the timeout value and using a direct download link.

 ## Suggestions for Improvement

 This project is a basic implementation and can be improved in several ways: